 Replaced keyboard membrane, as it was faulty when I purchased the computer.

-Have purchased divMMC Future that allows software to be loaded via SD Card connected to adaptor plugged into the Expansion port.
+Added divMMC Future that allows software to be loaded via SD Card connected to adaptor plugged into the Expansion port.

-Have replaced power supply with a modern one with a more stable voltage output.
+Replaced power supply with a modern one with a more stable voltage output.